usnistgov/FederalProfile-8259A/_8259-Catalog/identity.md

 ## Asset Identifier Support

+Ability for device identification.
+Configurations that may be necessary:
 - Ability to uniquely identify the IOT device physically.
 - Ability to uniquely identify the IOT device logically.
 - Ability to uniquely identify a remote IOT device.
-- Ability for the IOT device to support a unique device ID that can be linked to the person or process assigned to use the IOT device.
+- Ability for the IOT device to support a unique device ID (e.g. to allow it to be linked to the person or process assigned to use the IOT device).

 ## Actions Based on Device Identity